Most famous Iranian gardens

 -Abbas Abad Garden

-In northern part of Iran, due to the suitable vegetation and forest, less attention was paid to gardening, but the Abbasabad Garden in Behshahr is the most important Safavid garden in the north of Iran and in the non-desert climate of Iran.
+In the northern part of Iran, due to the suitable vegetation and forest, less attention was paid to gardening, but the Abbasabad Garden in Behshahr is the most important Safavid garden in the north of Iran and in the non-desert climate of Iran.
 To build the Abbasabad Garden, Safavid engineers used the Achaemenid architectural technique to drill a gap between the Abbasabad Mountain and create a flat surface or bed for gardening.

 Abbas Abad Garden is the only Persian garden where you cannot walk!
 You have to row.
 The Abbas Abad complex consists of a forest park and a lake, which are the most beautiful and important tourist attractions in Mazandaran.
 Abbas Abad Garden in Behshahr is one of the Persian gardens registered at the UNESCO World Heritage site in Iran.